HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 ## Object detection using `RectangleLabels`

-YOLO models provide bounding box detection, also known as object detection.
+YOLO models provide bounding box detection, also known as "object detection."
 Label Studio supports this with the `RectangleLabels` control tag.

 YOLO OBB models are also supported.